Share, Collaborate, Benchmark: Advancing Travel Demand Research through rigorous open-source collaboration: Literature Review

-This section focuses on five methodological approaches to predicting short-term transit ridership and two modeling designs.
+While the literature on transit ridership prediction suggests numerous approaches, this section focuses on the five most prevalent methods.
+Beyond these methods, we spotlight two crucial yet often ignored modeling designs —single vs. multi-output and static vs. online training strategies—which are mostly independent of the model, yet scarcely mentioned in the literature on transit ridership prediction.
 For highly dynamic conditions, we also reference literature on demand prediction for special events, such as holidays, concerts, and sporting events.
 In addition, we primarily focus on aggregate prediction, which aggregates demand at the station or bus-route level.

 Parametric models, such as ARIMA and SARIMA, have traditionally been used to model time-series data.
 The aim is to model a stationary process where the mean is zero and the variance is constant.
 The models comprise autoregressive and moving average parts to capture historical data and past prediction errors, and SARIMA accounts for trends and seasonal patterns.
 The main advantages of these models are the solid statistical background and default calculation of prediction confidence intervals.
 Additionally, \cite{Engle1982} and \cite{Bollerslev1986} proposed an autoregressive conditional heteroskedasticity (ARCH) and generalized autoregressive conditional heteroskedasticity (GARCH) model to relax the constant variance assumption of the stationary process, allowing the modeling of heteroskedasticity in time-series analysis. \cite{Milenkovic2018} used a SARIMA model to forecast monthly demand using 10 years of training data.
 Moreover, \cite{Ding2017} used an ARIMA with GARCH model to model demand volatility, using 15-min aggregation for one month of data and three transit stations with high passenger demand.